jdcloudcom/en/documentation/Middleware/API-Gateway/Pricing/Billing-Rules.md

 # Billing Rules

-### API Gateway is free during Beta and will be charged by API calling times and traffics after official launch.
+API Gateway is billed by API calling times and traffic.

 ### 1. Inflow and Outflow Relationship of Traffic ###